Openpalm/strophe-omemo/report/README.md

 ```
 1. Identity Key (IdentityKey)
 2. Signed Key (keyPair, keyId, Signature)
-3. Pre Key (keyPair, keyId)^1
+3. Pre Key (keyPair, keyId)*
 ```

-1. Parties generate 100 Pre Keys in order to publish them on a server to allow for sessions with multiple participants and devices.
+*.
+Parties generate 100 Pre Keys in order to publish them on a server to allow for sessions with multiple participants and devices.
 These keys are refreshed once their count gets to <20.
 After which the bundle is republished.[0]